Below are forms available in electronic and/or PDF format. Please know that certain forms are only available from the Welcome Center at each campus.

 Application for Graduation (Electronic)

-Credit by Evaluation (pdf)
+Credit for Prior Learning Evaluation Request (pdf)

 eTranscript Request Form (Electronic)

 Request CLC to evaluate credits completed at another MinnState College or University for transfer to CLC.

 Students who wish to contest a grade may complete the Grade Appeal Form if discussions with the instructor did not resolve the matter.

 Students complete this form to request that Central Lakes College refrain from sharing directory/public information with third parties.
 This authorization is good until revoked by the student using this same form.